 From the perspective of the land registry, the majority of properties included in the study sample were registered as agricultural lands, numbering 68 out of 111 properties.
-30 properties were officially registered as licensed construction, even though they were located in areas classified as irregular settlements.
+30 properties were officially registered as licensed construction, even though they were located in areas classified as informal settlements.
 Finally, only seven properties were registered as land intended for construction.
 Our sample does not claim to be representative of the seven study cases, as we only covered a small number of violation cases in each region.
-However, these results can be used as guidance to form a deeper understanding of the complexities of the property issue in Syria; it is not the presence of irregular next to regular housing, but rather the overlapping of irregular and regular with semi-regulated to such an extent that it is difficult to distinguish between them, as we saw in study areas where each neighbourhood enclosed different urban and real estate formations.
+However, these results can be used as guidance to form a deeper understanding of the complexities of the property issue in Syria; it is not the presence of informal housing next to zoned housing, but rather the overlapping of the informal, zoned and semi-zoned housing to such an extent that it is difficult to distinguish between them, as we saw in study areas where each neighbourhood enclosed different urban and real estate formations.